chrisguest75/cpp_examples/03_googletest_unittesting/README.md

 # README

-Demonstrates how to create a program that inputs a set of numbers and prints them out.
+Demonstrates how to use `googletest`

 `vscode` extensions [README.md](../README.md)